ssrajputtheboss/any_syntax_highlighter/README.md

 # any_syntax_highlighter

-any_syntax_highlighter is a 'convention based' syntax highlighter which provides highlighting to input text code.
+any_syntax_highlighter is a lightweight 'convention based' syntax highlighter which provides highlighting to input text code.

 ## Features

-* set of keywords of ~9 programming languages which are mostly used ( if needed will add more...)
+* add custom keywords or use default ones
 * convention based highlighting
     * identifiers starting with uppercase are considered as class/constructor
     * Class.abc => static variable